International Overdose Awareness Day

 What can I use to make an origami crane?
-Origami paper is the easiest to fold, however if you don’t have any, all you need is a flat, foldable square.
+Origami paper is the easiest to fold, however, all you need is a flat, foldable square of any size.
 You can try things such as copy paper, newspaper, wrapping paper, fabric, thin plastic, cellophane or even fabric.

 What do I do with my crane?
-For now, keep it!
-You can display your crane(s) in your home or workplace to share the word about International Overdose Awareness Day.
+Display your crane(s) in your home or workplace to acknowledge International Overdose Awareness Day.
 Have you displayed your cranes in a creative way?
 Share your ideas with us!

-What will happen to my tribute?
-Your tribute will be collated with other tributes in a memorial to all those affected by overdose, and shared along with the online display of cranes on International Overdose Awareness Day Monday 31 August 2020.
-Depending on the medium of your tribute, your tribute may also appear in printed resources.
+What happened to the 2020 tributes?
+2020 tributes were collated in a memorial to all those affected by overdose, and shared along with the online display of cranes on International Overdose Awareness Day Monday 31 August 2020.
+You can view them on our website here.

 Are you looking for help and support services for alcohol, tobacco or other drugs in Tasmania?